-Maths Implementation statement:
+MATHS IMPLEMENTATION STATEMENT:

-Our Maths curriculum provides breadth and balance, is relevant and engaging and meets the needs and abilities of all our children to ensure that all pupils are able to excel.
-As a school, we believe in the importance of following the concrete-pictorial-approach as a means to developing a solid understanding of mathematical concepts which can be applied in a variety of contexts through reasoning and problem solving challenges.
-Children receive a minimum of 5hours maths tuition each week with additional sessions devoted to number proficiency and times tables.
-From Reception to Year 6, we adhere to our calculation policy which outlines the progression of strategies and methods to be taught and we have an accompanying vocabulary progression document which we also follow.
-We have created our medium-term plans in line with White Rose small steps, but have altered the order to suit and benefit the needs of our children so that connections between units of learning are easier to recognise.
-From Reception to Year 6, children follow the scheme of 'White Rose' which supports children in learning the fundamentals behind the meanings of numbers and exploring other key mathematical areas.
-Our maths curriculum is also supported through the implementation of resources from 'Planpanion' and NCETM.
-White Rose and Planpanion use 'small steps' to break down the teaching sequence into small achievable steps.
-Where children require additional support, 'scaffolds' are used to support children further to ensure that they have secured the small step before moving on.
-These 'scaffolds' may be in the form of returning to concrete resources or pictorial representations.
+Our Maths curriculum provides breadth and balance, is relevant and engaging, and meets the needs and abilities of all our children to ensure that all pupils are able to excel.
+As a school, we believe in the importance of following the concrete-pictorial-abstract approach as a means to developing a solid understanding of mathematical concepts, which can be applied in a variety of contexts through reasoning and problem-solving challenges.

+Children receive a minimum of 5 hours maths tuition each week with additional sessions devoted to number proficiency and times tables.
+From Reception to Year 6, we adhere to our calculation policy, which outlines the progression of strategies and methods to be taught, and we have an accompanying vocabulary progression document.
+We have developed our medium-term plans in line with White Rose small steps, but have altered the order to suit the needs of our children, so that connections between units of learning are easier to recognise.

+From Reception to Year 6, children follow the framework of 'White Rose Maths', which supports children in learning the fundamentals behind the meanings of numbers and exploring other key mathematical areas.
+Our maths curriculum is also supported through the implementation of a variety of resources including Planpanion, Oak Academy and the NCETM framework.
+These frameworks use the 'mastery approach' which enable children to make 'small steps' to break down the teaching sequence into small achievable chunks of learning.
+Where children require additional support, 'scaffolds' are used to support children to ensure that they have secured the small step before moving on.
+These 'scaffolds' may be in the form of returning to concrete resources or through presenting problems as pictorial representations.
 For children who understand a concept quicker, challenges are used to deepen and challenge learners further within the curriculum area.

-Progression documents such as our calculation policy are carefully used to ensure that children are not being rushed onto content outside their year group but rather deepened within it.
+Progression documents such as our calculation policy are carefully used to ensure that children are not rushed onto content outside their year group but rather deepened within it.
 Within daily teaching, children will be reminded/taught fact sentences linked to previous/current learning which will constantly be referred to within the lesson.
 They will have many opportunities to apply these fact sentences; modelling will support children in developing their ability to reason and explain their answers using them.

 Daily assessment is incorporated throughout the lesson through live and verbal feedback.
 End of unit White Rose and termly NTS assessments are used as a diagnostic tool to ensure that teachers are adapting learning to meet the needs of all children and ensure that any necessary interventions are targeted specifically to meet the needs of children.

 Times tables play an important part in our maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of year 4.
+Times tables are taught through the Maths curriculum and also through the KS2 Mastering Number Programme in Years 4 and 5.
 While the rapid recall of times tables is being developed through teaching and online platforms such as Times Table Rock stars, children are also learning how to apply and manipulate their understanding of this to reason and solve problems.

-Maths Impact statement:
+MATHS IMPACT STATEMENT: